Fafruch/react-rrule-generator/README.md

 <br />

 ### config
-`config` is a regular Javascript object which accepts following:
+`config` is an object which accepts following:

 | Name         | Type    | Description |
 | ------------ | ------- | ----------- |